opendataval/opendataval/README.md

 <!-- USAGE EXAMPLES -->
 ## CLI

-`opendataval` comes with a quick CLI tool, The tool is under development and the template for a csv input is found at `cli.csv`
+`opendataval` comes with a quick CLI tool, The tool is under development and the template for a csv input is found at `cli.csv`.
+Note that for kwarg arguments, the input must be valid json.

 To use run the following command:
 ```sh